 - Contextual Integration:

-- Weave Keywords Naturally: Integrate keywords naturally into your résumé, ensuring that they flow seamlessly with the surrounding text.
+- Weave Keywords Naturally: Integrate keywords naturally into your résumé, ensuring that they flow without friction with the surrounding text.
 Avoid forcing keywords into sentences where they don't belong.

 - Focus on Storytelling: Use your résumé to tell a compelling story about your career journey, highlighting your skills, achievements, and experiences.
 This will naturally incorporate keywords without feeling forced or repetitive.